zulqarnainchishti/data-structures/linear/sequential/stack/README.md

 - `Stack init(const int capacity)`: Initializes a new stack with the specified `capacity`.
 Allocates memory for internal array.
 Exits on failure.
 - `Stack copy(const Stack stack)`: Returns a deep copy of the given stack, including copied contents and capacity.
 - `void clear(Stack *stack)`: Resets the stack's contents without deallocating memory.
-- `void delete(Stack *stack)`: Frees the stack's allocated memory and resets internal fields.
+- `void destroy(Stack *stack)`: Frees the stack's allocated memory and resets internal fields.

 ### Status Queries